Aaryan-Nakhat/Team-Data-Slayers-Auto-WCEBleedGen-Challenge/README.md

 |:--------:|:------:|----------|-------------------|------------------------|-------------------------------|
 |    1.0   |   1.0  | 1.0      | 0.814             | 0.814                  | 0.709                         |

-## Screenshots of 10 images from the validation dataset showcasing Classification and Detection
+## Screenshots of 10 images from the validation dataset showcasing classification and detection

-## Screenshots of 5 images from the test dataset 1 and 2 respectively showcasing Classification and Detection showcasing Classification and Detection
+## Screenshots of 5 images from the test dataset 1 and 2 respectively showcasing classification and detection

 ## Running inference on test data